Guaraní people: European contact

 In 1542, a Guarani group rebelled against the Spanish.
 Aracare, chief of a Guarani group from the Jejuy River, refused to serve a Spanish expedition, which prompted the Spanish governor Alvar Nunez Cabeza de Vaca to issue an order to apprehend Aracare.
 Aracare was subsequently hanged by the Spanish.
-This prompted an unsuccessful rebellion by Tabare and Guacani against the Spanish.
+This prompted an unsuccessful rebellion by Tabare and Guarani against the Spanish.